MegaRockLabs/smart-account-auth/README.md

 ### Meta / Usage
 - OpenSource -> Low Funding / Resources -> Contributions are especially needed and welcomed
 - Authors of the library are also its main users.
-The expirience is iteratively used to improve the SDK by understaning the needs and shifting more and more logic from apps to the lib.
+The experience is iteratively used to improve the SDK by understanding the needs and shifting more and more logic from apps to the lib.
 - `CosmWasm` retains the status of the primary target and used the most often during feature design stage and for tests.
-The main reason is being funded through quadrating funding on [DoraHacks](https://dorahacks.io/aez).
+The main reason is being funded through quadratic funding on [DoraHacks](https://dorahacks.io/aez).

 ## Disclaimer

 - 🛠 In-Active development.
 Breaking changes might occur
 - 👾 Test coverage to be improved and some bugs might occur
 - ⚠️ The project hasn't been audited.
 Use at your own risk